Query log data (native logging)

 Example

-function enumerates the number of distinct values of field
+function enumerates the number of distinct values of an expression

 in